-This drama brought to light the fact that women are blamed for almost everything, from rape, to domestic violence to not being able to bear a male child, etc. It also highlighted the role of society in all of these, as, it pointed out how women were called “ashawos” ( Prostitute in Yoruba language) for everything ranging from staying alone, to being successful and unmarried.
+This drama brought to light the fact that women are blamed for almost everything, from rape to domestic violence to not being able to bear a male child, etc. It also highlighted the role of society in all of these, as, it pointed out how women were called “ashawos” (Prostitutes in the Yoruba language) for everything ranging from staying alone, to being successful and unmarried.

 As the play nears an end, one would ask “Are we then to run away from our society or conform to its beliefs and silly traditions?”
 The answer is No!
 And this play ends with a message to women admonishing us to be the best we can be and never to accept being treated like we are less than humans.
 It also teaches us not to conform to societal beliefs of how a woman is supposed to act or how successful a woman should be.